port19x/port19.xyz/content/tech/php-review.md

-This experiment made me very optimistic about PHP and so on the next evening I implemented [fizzbuzz](https://github.com/port19x/php-monorepo/blob/master/2-fizzbuzz/index.php) and about a week later I re-implemented an old project of mine, a Clash Royale kicklist generator that at the time of writing is [still online](https://kicklistbot.nfshost.com/).
+This experiment made me very optimistic about PHP and so on the next evening I implemented [fizzbuzz](https://github.com/port19x/php-monorepo/blob/master/2-fizzbuzz/index.php) and about a week later I re-implemented an old project of mine, a Clash Royale kicklist generator that at the time of writing was still online.

 In the weeks since, I have bought myself used copies of [Programming PHP](https://www.oreilly.com/library/view/programming-php-4th/9781492054122/) and the [SQL Pocket Guide](https://www.oreilly.com/library/view/sql-pocket-guide/9781449397586/) and have made a [monorepo](https://github.com/port19x/php-monorepo/) for future PHP projects.